Richard Schaal: Career

-Personal life
+Personal life and death

-Schaal was born on May 5, 1928, in Chicago, the son of Victor Cornelius Schaal (1896–1981), a machinist, and Margaret Schaal (née Margaret Semple Waddell; 1897–1983), a telephone operator.
+Schaal was born on May 5, 1928, in Chicago, the son of Victor Cornelius Schaal, a machinist, and Margaret Semple Waddell, a telephone operator.

 Schaal was married three times, first to Lois Treacy, second to actress Valerie Harper, and third to Tasha Brittain.
 With Treacy, he had one child, American actress Wendy Schaal.

-Schaal died November 4, 2014, in the Woodland Hills neighborhood of Los Angeles, California at age 86.
+Schaal died November 4, 2014, in the Woodland Hills neighborhood of Los Angeles, California, at age 86.
 No cause of death was provided.
 He was buried in Forest Lawn Memorial Park in Los Angeles.